View All Locations

 View All Event Categories

-For the first time, and in recognition of the critical role first responders play in rural emergency care, Mercy Medical Center is pleased to award Rural First Responder Grants to six area first responder agencies.
-The grant will assist with education and resources necessary to provide the best medical care to those in outlying communities.
+In recognition of the critical role first responders play in rural emergency care, Mercy Medical Center is pleased to award Rural First Responder Grants totaling more than $19,250 to 11 area first-responder agencies.
+The grants will assist with education and resources necessary to provide the best medical care to those in outlying communities.

 First responders are often the first to arrive at the scene of an emergency to provide medical assistance.

-Mercy’s Rural First Responder Grant provides a contribution to select organizations requesting equipment to be used for emergency care in the pre-hospital environment, as well as for medical emergency training.
+Mercy’s Rural First Responder Grants provide a contribution to select organizations requesting equipment to be used for emergency care in the pre-hospital environment, as well as for medical emergency training for first responders.

 This year’s recipients are:

-Grant applicants must be first responder agencies demonstrating financial need and be located within the Mercy Medical service area, which includes Benton, Cedar, Delaware, Iowa, northern Johnson, Jones, Linn and Tama counties.
+Grant applicants must be first-responder agencies demonstrating financial need and be located within the Mercy Medical Center service area, which includes Benton, Cedar, Delaware, Iowa, northern Johnson, Jones, Linn and Tama counties.